-3) It is only permissible to install a universal child seat to the third seat row as long as the second row seats have been removed and the seat belts are of sufficient length for the child seat type.

-4) On vehicles with a 2-seat bench only in the second row, it is permissible to install a universal child restraint on the third seat row but only on the passenger side outer seat (i.e. nearest the sliding side door), due to the increased clearance in front of it.
+3) It is permissible to install a universal child seat to the third seat row if the second row seats have been removed and the seat belts are of sufficient length for the child seat type.
+Similarly, on left hand drive models with a 2 seat bench in the second row, it is permissible to install a universal child restraint on the third seat row but only on the right hand outboard side, due to increased clearance in front of it.